Mircea-MMXXI/azapy/predocs/Kelly_th_doc_base.md

 * $\{w_k\}_{k=1,\cdots,M}$ are the weights,
 * $\{r_k\}_{i=1,\cdots,M}$ are the asset rate of returns.

-The maximization problem is essentially non-linear, leading to intensive numerical computations.
+The maximization can be solved directly as a convex non-linear problem (a relatively slow procedure) or it can be reformulated as an exponential cone constraint programming problem.
 An approximative solution can be obtained considering the second order Taylor expansion of $Z$.
 In this case the maximization is reduced to a quadratic programming (QP) problem that can be solved numerically very efficient.
-In general the approximative optimal portfolio weights can be slightly different than the weights obtained by solving the "Full" non-liner optimization.
-However, the performances of the two portfolios (based on "Full" non-linear optimization and second order, "Order2", approximation) can be very close.
-From a computational point of view, the second order approximation is orders of magnitude faster than the full non-linear optimization.
+In general the approximative optimal portfolio weights can be slightly different than the weights obtained by solving the "Full" optimization problem.
+However, the performances of the two portfolios (based on "Full" optimization and second order, "Order2", approximation) can be very close.

+From a computational point of view, the second order approximation, involving a QP solver, is the fastest, followed by exponential cone.

-Our implementation supports both methods:
+Our implementation supports the following methods:
+* exponential cone optimization for full Kelly problem, `rtype='ExpCone'`,
-* non-linear optimization, by setting `rtype='Full'`,
+* non-linear convex optimization, `rtype='Full'`,
-* second order approximation, by setting `rtype='Order2'`.
+* second order Taylor approximation, `rtype='Order2'`, using either `ecos` or `cvxopt` based QP solvers.

 **azapy** provides the following 2 classes supporting the Kelly optimal portfolio strategy: